SCHEDULE 1Applicable amount

 in the case of a single applicant, or an applicant who is treated as having no partner in consequence of sub-paragraph (3)—

-the applicant is in receipt of attendance allowance, the care component of disability living allowance at the highest or middle rate prescribed in accordance with section 72(3) of the 1992 Act, the care component of child disability payment at the highest or middle rate F2, the daily living component of adult disability payment, armed forces independence payment or the daily living component of personal independence payment, and
+the applicant is in receipt of attendance allowance, F9pension age disability payment, the care component of disability living allowance at the highest or middle rate prescribed in accordance with section 72(3) of the 1992 Act, F10the care component of Scottish adult disability living allowance at the highest or middle rate, the care component of child disability payment at the highest or middle rate F11, the daily living component of adult disability payment, armed forces independence payment or the daily living component of personal independence payment, and

 subject to sub-paragraph (4), the applicant has no non-dependants aged 18 or over normally residing with the applicant or with whom the applicant normally resides, and